Direct search for stochastic optimization in random subspaces with zeroth-, first-, and second-order convergence and expected complexity: Introduction

-Before summarizing the contributions of this work, we note that one of the results that is central to the complexity analyses of direct-search algorithms in both the deterministic~\cite{Vicente2013} and stochastic~\cite{dzahini2020expected} cases is that at least one of the directions of a {\it positive spanning set} (PSS; see, e.g.,~\cite[Definition~6.1]{AuHa2017}) makes an acute angle with the negative gradient (at a given point) of a continuously differentiable function~$f$.
-The first contribution of this work corresponds to probabilistic extensions to random subspace directions (that do not form a PSS) of the latter property through Propositions~\ref{propKappaD1} and~\ref{propKappaD2} and Lemma~\ref{lemKappaD3}.
-Then, by making use of the latter results while assuming the function~$f$ differentiable, and leveraging a supermartingale-based framework introduced in~\cite{blanchet2016convergence}, the analysis of StoDARS demonstrates that although using the aforementioned random subspace directions instead of PSSs, the expected complexity of the method is similar to that of stochastic trust-region~\cite{blanchet2016convergence,chen2018stochastic,DzaWildSub2022}, SDDS~\cite{dzahini2020expected}, and stochastic line-search~\cite{paquette2018stochastic} up to constants.
+Our analysis shows that this reduction in directional sampling does not come at the expense of worst-case guarantees.
+Indeed, by making use of the aforementioned results while assuming the function~$f$ differentiable, and leveraging a supermartingale-based framework introduced in~\cite{blanchet2016convergence}, the analysis of StoDARS demonstrates that although using the aforementioned random subspace directions instead of PSSs, the expected complexity of the method is similar to that of stochastic trust-region~\cite{blanchet2016convergence,chen2018stochastic,DzaWildSub2022}, SDDS~\cite{dzahini2020expected}, and stochastic line-search~\cite{paquette2018stochastic} up to constants {\bbl (Theorem~\ref{complexResult})}.
 StoDARS, which uses random estimates required to be sufficiently accurate with large but fixed probability, is therefore the first constrained random subspace variant of SDDS algorithms and an extension of DARS methods to stochastically noisy objectives.
-By dropping the differentiability assumption and making use of Clarke calculus~\cite{Clar83a}, this manuscript is, to our knowledge, the first to prove convergence of a subspace method to Clarke stationary points, unlike prior analyses of random subspace algorithms~\cite{carfowsha2022aRandomised,carfowsha2022Rand,CRsubspace2021,DzaWildSub2022,RobRoy2022RedSpace} where the use of the gradient is crucial in both the selection of the subspaces and theory.
-In particular, by exploiting the ability of StoDARS to generate a dense set of search directions, the analysis of second-order behavior of MADS algorithms~\cite{AbAu06} using a second-order-like extension of the Rademacher's theorem-based definition of the Clarke subdifferential~\cite[Section~1.2]{Clar83a}, so-called generalized Hessian, is extended for the first time to the stochastic case.
+By dropping the differentiability assumption and making use of Clarke calculus~\cite{Clar83a}, this manuscript is, to our knowledge, the first to prove convergence of a subspace method to Clarke stationary points {\bbl (Theorem~\ref{ClarkeTheor})}, unlike prior analyses of random subspace algorithms~\cite{carfowsha2022aRandomised,carfowsha2022Rand,CRsubspace2021,DzaWildSub2022,RobRoy2022RedSpace} where the use of the gradient is crucial in both the selection of the subspaces and theory.
+In particular, by exploiting the ability of StoDARS to generate a dense set of search directions, the analysis of second-order behavior of MADS algorithms~\cite{AbAu06} using a second-order-like extension of the Rademacher's theorem-based definition of the Clarke subdifferential~\cite[Section~1.2]{Clar83a}, so-called generalized Hessian, is extended for the first time to the stochastic case {\bbl (Theorem~\ref{secondOrderClarkeTheor})}.
+A separate line of development for nonsmooth optimization of a deterministic objective has recently been explored using randomized finite-differences and the Goldstein subdifferential \cite{NEURIPS2023_7429f4c1}.

 The manuscript is organized as follows.
 After recalling the framework of SDDS methods, Section~\ref{sec:SDSS} discusses strategies used for subspace selection and then provides theoretical properties of the sets of search directions used by StoDARS.
 Section~\ref{secThree} presents the general framework of StoDARS algorithms and explains how they result in a stochastic process.
 The almost sure convergence to zero of the sequence of stepsize parameters, referred to as {\it zeroth-order convergence}, is demonstrated in Section~\ref{sec4}, followed by an expected complexity analysis in Section~\ref{sec5}.
 An almost sure convergence result to Clarke stationary points is established in Section~\ref{sec6}, followed in Section~\ref{sec7} by an analysis of the second-order behavior of StoDARS.
 Numerical experiments are presented in Section~\ref{sec8}, followed by discussions and suggestions for future work.